StevenLwcz/StevenLwcz.github.io/_posts/2025-06-08-Understanding-The-StackMapTable-Method-Attribute.md

           offset_delta = 22
           locals = [ class Example3, int, int, int, int, int, int ]
           stack = []
-        frame_type = 2 /* same */
+        frame_type = 2 /* same */   // offset 22 + 2 + 1 = 25
 ```

-At offset 22 4 more local variables are now in scope.
+At offset 25 4 more local variables are now in scope.
 There is no optimal frame type for this change
 and the full frame format is used.

 ### same_frame